-- a.
-When ADATE or ADEN is cleared. - b.
-During conversion, minimum one ADC clock cycle after the trigger event. - c.
-After a conversion, before the Interrupt Flag used as trigger source is cleared.
+- When ADATE or ADEN is cleared. - 2.
+During conversion, minimum one ADC clock cycle after the trigger event. - After a conversion, before the Interrupt Flag used as trigger source is cleared.

 When updating ADMUX in one of these conditions, the new settings will affect the next ADC conversion.